Cellphone surveillance: Tower dumps

 A tower dump is the sharing of identifying information by a cell tower operator, which can be used to identify where a given individual was at a certain time.
 As mobile phone users move, their devices will connect to nearby cell towers in order to maintain a strong signal even while the phone is not actively in use.
 These towers record identifying information about cellphones connected to them which then can be used to track individuals.

 In most of the United States, police can get many kinds of cellphone data without obtaining a warrant.
 Law-enforcement records show police can use initial data from a tower dump to ask for another court order for more information, including addresses, billing records and logs of calls, texts and locations.

 Targeted surveillance

 Software vulnerabilities

 Cellphone bugs can be created by disabling the ringing feature on a mobile phone, allowing a caller to call a phone to access its microphone and listening.
 One example of this was the group FaceTime bug.
+This bug enables people to eavesdrop on conversations without calls being answered by the recipient.